kierancyh/4-Bit-Microcontroller/README.md

 ```

 ## License
-This project is released under the MIT License (or replace with your university's policy).
+This project is released under the MIT License